THE PERVERSION OF GRACE

 Let us ask the Lord to remove totally from our heart and mind the concept that the Christian salvation is the Divine apology for the behavior of God’s elect.
 We have been predestined from the creation of the world to be changed into the moral image of the Lord Jesus.
 But it remains for us to lay hold on that to which we have been called or else we will die in the wilderness of unbelief and disobedience, just as a generation of unbelieving Israelites died in the wilderness and never entered their predestined land of promise (Genesis 15:18).

-I will therefore put you in remembrance, though ye once knew this, how that the Lord, having saved the people out of the land of Egypt, afterward destroyed them that believed not.
+But I want to remind you, though you once knew this, that the Lord, having saved the people out of the land of Egypt, afterward destroyed those who did not believe.
 (Jude 1:5)

 The greatest era of all is here.
 The Kingdom of God, the doing of God’s will in the earth, is at hand.
 Let each of us set aside his own life, take up his cross, and follow Jesus.
 As we count ourselves crucified with the Lord Jesus and then proceed to live by the power of His resurrection life we shall gain the upper hand over sin.
 We shall proceed to destroy all the works of the devil in the earth, beginning with our own personality.